H.E. Gangteng Tulku Rinpoche

 Since emerging from yet another three years of solitary meditation retreat in 1992, Gangteng Tulku Rinpoche has been working ceaselessly to assure the survival of both the teachings and practices of the Pema Lingpa Lineage.
 Two three-year-retreat centers; an isolated Dzogchen three-year retreat center; a new monastery (Ogyen Ling) near his birth region in Tongsa; a nunnery and shedra for women near the birthplace of Pema Lingpa in Bhumthang; and a highly-acclaimed university-level shedra adjacent to Gangteng Gonpa are but some of the fruits of this intense period of Buddha-activity of the Gangteng Tulku.

-Outside Bhutan, Rinpoche has toured and taught in both Europe and North America annually, and has inspired retreat centers on both continents.
+Outside Bhutan, Rinpoche has toured extensively in Europe, North America, and Asia and has inspired retreat centers across the world.
 In March, 2000, the Manitou Foundation graciously donated 320 acres of pristine mountain land in Crestone, Colorado, USA to Yeshe Khorlo.
-This land is being developed as a retreat and teaching center, named Choying Dzong, with a lhakang (temple) and four retreat cabins already completed.
-Both Choying Dzong in Crestone, and Pema Yang Dzong, in the Jura, France now have facilities for long and short-term retreats for both groups and individuals, and are hosts to Rinpoche during his visits.
+This land has been developed as a retreat and teaching center, named Chöying Dzong, with a lhakang (temple) and four retreat cabins.
+Both Chöying Dzong in Crestone, and Pema Yang Dzong, in the Jura, France, now have facilities for long and short-term retreats for both groups and individuals, and are hosts to Rinpoche during his visits.